xyangcui/LIM/README.md

 # Linear Inverse modeling
 A LIM prototype.

-LIM_utils: some useful functions about LIM. detailed description is listed here.
+LIM_utils: some useful functions about LIM. detailed descriptions are listed here.

 LIM: main function to construt a LIM.